WPoelman/WPoelman.github.io/content/post/2024-02-06-egregious.md

 author: 'Wessel Poelman'
 ---

-This is a collection of some 'interesting' acronyms used in research that I've encountered or that people have send to me.
+This is a collection of some 'interesting' acronyms used in research that I've encountered or that people have sent me.
 I've not read most of these papers, it's just about the acronyms and [backronyms](https://en.wikipedia.org/wiki/Backronym).
 Feel free to send me some samples, I'll decide if they are egregious enough to make the list (with credits of course).